site search by freefind |

 “For I have not shunned to declare unto you all the counsel of God.”
 Acts 20:27

 Paul was a man who proclaimed the whole Word of God.
-He did not hide or downplay truth that was difficult or embarrassing.
+He did not hide or downplay the truth that was difficult or embarrassing.
 He did not focus on personal interests.
 He could be very blunt and confrontational on issues, but he presented a well-balanced message.

 How can we find time in our busy world to do all that we need to be doing spiritually?
 The answer to that question is as individual as you are.
-Each of us is different and we have to figure out what will work for us.
-Certainly we may spend more time on our special interests, but we cannot afford to neglect other things.
+Each of us is different, and we have to figure out what will work for us.
+Certainly, we may spend more time on our special interests, but we cannot afford to neglect other things.
 We must work out a stable program...and it must be practical.
 It is no good if we give up under a heavy load after a few weeks or even days!

-As we consider balance and our personal time schedules we need to remember that we are spiritual beings; therefore, all of our life is spiritual.
+As we consider balance and our personal time schedules, we need to remember that we are spiritual beings; therefore, all of our life is spiritual.
 We don’t really have compartments except in how we think.
-Depending on your situation you may find time for praise, worship, prayer, memorization, etc. when driving to work or at work [depending on what kind of job you do, of course].
+Depending on your situation, you may find time for praise, worship, prayer, memorization, etc., when driving to work or at work [depending on what kind of job you do, of course].
 We have to be creative while not taking away from the jobs we are doing.
-Somethings require our full attention; others are rather mindless.
+Some things require our full attention; others are rather mindless.

 Don’t overload yourself, but be serious and committed.
-Remember, it is better to do a little consistently than a whole bunch once in awhile.
+Remember, it is better to do a little consistently than a whole bunch once in a while.
 And don’t tell yourself you have no time if you spend 3-4 hours a night watching TV!

-For more information about Glenn Davis see our About Glenn page and/or his Author's Page.
+For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.